Stanley-Yao/learningFlutterBlog/README.md

 ###New way in Route:
 Just like I did in React, in ```MaterialApp```, I can define ```routes``` (Map),  ```{ '/admin': (BuildContext context) => ProductsAdminPage()},} ```.
 Of course, I need to Import Pages that needed.
 And we can use ```pushReplacementNamed('/admin')``` instead, so there is no need to write a bunch of codes describe how to do routing.

+### uncomfortable
+It is not easy way to fit in dart from JavaScript, which is a flexible-grammar language.
+I always forgot to add semicolon.

 ## 3/6
 ###Passing data: